telegramapp/gosoapboxss/README.md

 At this point, any normal XSS attack can be performed using the online script.

+\*The XSS vector disappears after the attacking event guest logs out, making this XSS semi-persistent.

 Credits:

 - My teacher, for using this site 800 million times